 1. Add it to savory dishes like stir-fries and soups.

 If you've ever had Chinese takeout, you've probably noticed that it tastes different from other types of cuisine.
-One of the things that make Chinese food so unique is the use of MSG.
+One thing that makes Chinese food so unique is the use of MSG.
 When used properly, MSG seasoning can add a depth of flavor to savory dishes that is unparalleled by any other seasoning.
-So next time you're making a stir-fry or soup, try adding a little MSG to the mix and see for yourself how it enhances the flavor of the dish.
+So next time you're making a stir-fry or soup, try adding a little MSG to the mix and see how it enhances the dish's flavor.

 2. Use it as a seasoning for grilled meats.